Indiana HVAC Training Schools & Certification

 HVAC mechanics and technicians have varied responsibilities including installing, troubleshooting, and repairing HVAC systems and parts (e.g., heat pumps, intake and exhaust fans, ducts, electrical wiring, motors, piping, controls, circuits, furnaces, boilers, starters, unit heaters, economizers, humidifiers); using a manifold gauge set; calculating heat losses and loads; soldering & brazing components; ensuring tools and inventories are well-provisioned; maintaining detailed client records; and keeping all HVAC credentials up to date.

-This guide serves as a resource for aspiring HVAC professionals in Indiana, detailing the expected growth in the industry, salary prospects, training programs, and certification procedures.
+This guide serves as a resource for aspiring HVAC professionals in Indiana.
+It details the industry’s expected growth, salary prospects, training programs, and certification procedures.

 Read on to discover how to join this high-growth career.